cpeditor/cpeditor/README.md

 CP Editor is a Qt-based code editor specially designed for competitive programming.

-It makes your competitive coding life easier :grin: by automates many things for you.
+It makes your competitive coding life easier :grin: by automating many things for you.

 ## [<--- LEARN MORE ABOUT CP EDITOR --->](https://cpeditor.github.io/)